Gary Yaremchuk

-Gary Yaremchuk (born August 15, 1961) is a Canadian retired professional ice hockey player.
+Gary Yaremchuk (born August 15, 1961) is a Canadian former professional ice hockey player.
 He played 34 games in the National Hockey League (NHL) with the Toronto Maple Leafs between 1981 and 1985, though mostly played in the American Hockey League at that time.
-He moved to Europe in 1986, and played in different countries there until he retired in 1994.
+He moved to Europe in 1986 and played in different countries there until he retired in 1994.
 His brother, Ken Yaremchuk, also played in the NHL.